ivan-tkatchev/tab/docs/README.html.md

 `grepif(@,"this"), @` is a tuple of two elements: the first element is `1` or `0` depending on if the line has `"this"` as a substring, and the second element is the whole line itself.

-**Note**: tuples in `tab` are *not* surrounded by brackets.
+**Note**: tuples in `tab` are *not* surrounded by parentheses.
 There is no syntax for creating nested tuples literally.
 (Though they can exist as a result of a function call, and there is a built-in function called `tuple` for doing just that.)

 To write a tuple, simply list its elements separated by commas.